zionsg/status/README.md

     + `deleted`: Record marked as deleted.
 Columns: `deleted_at`, `deleted_by`.
       A value of `NULL` or 0 for `deleted_at` would imply that the record is not marked as deleted.
-Soft-deleted records, i.e. those marked as deleted, are usually subject to hard-deletion via cron jobs, i.e. purging from the database such that the records do not exist or take up space anymore.
+Soft-deleted records, i.e. those marked as deleted, may be subject to hard-deletion via cron jobs, i.e. purging from the database such that the records do not exist or take up space anymore.
     + `revoked`: Record disabled/suspended/deactivated.
 Columns: `revoked_at`,
       `revoked_by`.
 A value of `NULL` or 0 for `revoked_at` would imply that